AdobeDocs/experience-manager-pattern-detection.en/help/using/dg.md

 * `sling.commons.scheduler`
   * Applications dependent on background tasks using [Sling Commons Scheduler](https://sling.apache.org/documentation/bundles/scheduler-service-commons-scheduler.html) might not work as expected because execution cannot be guaranteed in AEM as a Cloud Service.
-  * AEM as a Cloud Service development guidelines for [background tasks and long running jobs](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/development-guidelines.html#background-tasks-and-long-running-jobs) suggest that the code executed as a scheduled task must assume that the instance it is running on, can be brought down at any time.
+  * Guidelines for [background tasks and long-running jobs](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/development-guidelines#background-tasks-and-long-running-jobs) suggest that code run as a scheduled task must also assume that the instance it is running on, can be brought down at any time.
 Therefore, the code must be resilient and resumable.

 * `unsupported.asset.api`
   * Following APIs of AssetManager are marked as unsupported on AEM as a Cloud Service.